 When you have a shoestring budget for your travels, you usually have two options.
 The first option is to take a car/bus/train ride to a place that’s not too far from your home.
 The second option is to find a cheap plane ticket to a destination (usually abroad) and fly there.
-When thinking about visiting a foreign country, many prefer to start with the capital for a number of reasons that will be stated another time.
-Europe offers quite a lot of choices for budget travelers, especially in countries located in South, East, and Central Europe.
-You can find below a list of 5 capital cities, that can promise a good time without digging a hole in your wallet.Read more
+When thinking about visiting a foreign country, many prefer to start with the capital for a number of reasons, like transportation convenience and range of stuff to do there.
+Europe offers quite a lot of choices for budget travelers, especially in countries located in its Southern, Eastern, and Central part of it.
+You can find below a list of the most 5 affordable capitals in Europe, that can promise a good time without digging a hole in your wallet.Read more

 Iasi is one of the biggest cities of Romania, situated in the north-east part of the country.
 Built on 7 hills, just like Rome, it is a picturesque city, with nice architecture and dreamy, green landscapes.
 Throughout the history, Iasi has been the spiritual and cultural core of Moldavia, one of the historical regions of Romania.Read more